Site-Shot

 Prerequisites

-• PHP 7.4+ with the cURL extension enabled
+• PHP 7.4+ with the cURL extension enabled (file_get_contents with allow_url_fopen, or Guzzle, work just as well)

 Basic Screenshot Capture